David Morse: Film and television

-In 2006, Morse received a phone call from David Shore, having previously worked with him on the Hack series, who asked him if he would be interested in having a guest role on House.
-When Morse watched the show, he could not understand why people watched the show, because he believed that "this House guy is a total jerk".
+In 2006, Morse received a phone call from David Shore, who had previously worked with him on the Hack series.
+Shore asked him if he would be interested in having a guest role on House.
+When Morse watched the show, he could not understand why people enjoyed it because he believed "this House guy is a total jerk."
 When he told some of his friends about the offer, however, their excited reactions convinced him to accept the role.
 Morse portrayed Michael Tritter, a detective with a vendetta against Dr. House.
 He earned his first Emmy Award nomination for his work on the series.

-In 2008, Morse portrayed George Washington in the HBO miniseries John Adams, for which his nose was made bigger.
-Morse commented: "The first thing that comes to mind is my nose; it was my big idea to do that nose.
-We didn't have a lot of time, because they asked me to do this about three weeks before they started shooting, and I just kept looking at these portraits and thinking 'this man's face is so commanding'.
+In 2008, Morse portrayed George Washington in the HBO miniseries John Adams, for which his nose was made bigger with prosthetics.
+Morse commented, "The first thing that comes to mind is my nose; it was my big idea to do that nose.
+We didn't have a lot of time, because they asked me to do this about three weeks before they started shooting, and I just kept looking at these portraits and thinking 'this man's face is so commanding.'
 And I did not feel that my face was very commanding in the way his was.
-So I convinced them that we should try the nose, and we tried it on, and everybody went 'wow, that's Washington'."
+So I convinced them that we should try the nose, and we tried it on, and everybody went, 'Wow, that's Washington.'"
 Morse's portrayal earned him his second Emmy Award nomination.
-He is currently reprising the role of Washington in voice form as part of The Hall of Presidents show in Walt Disney World Resort's Magic Kingdom.
+He also portrays Washington in voice form as part of The Hall of Presidents show in Walt Disney World Resort's Magic Kingdom.

 Morse has stated that out of all of the films he has done, his favorites are The Green Mile, The Crossing Guard, and The Indian Runner.

-In 2010, he guest starred in two episodes of the HBO drama series Treme, as Lt.
+In 2010, he guest starred in two episodes of the HBO drama series Treme as Lt.
 Terry Colson of the New Orleans Police Department.
 He was promoted to series regular starting with the show's second season, which began in April 2011.
 Later that year, Morse won the best actor award at the Karlovy Vary International Film Festival for his role in Collaborator.
 He played an ex-CIA agent in the film World War Z (2013).
-He played the late NFL player, Mike Webster, in the biographical sports drama Concussion.
+He played the late NFL player Mike Webster in the biographical sports drama Concussion (2015).

 Stage

-In addition to his film and television career, Morse has continued to appear on stage.
+In addition to performing in films and on television, Morse has continued to appear on stage.
 For his performance in the 1997 Off-Broadway production of Paula Vogel's Pulitzer Prize-winning drama How I Learned to Drive, he received an Obie Award, a Drama League Award, a Drama Desk Award, and a Lucille Lortel Award.
 That same year, he played Father Barry in the play adaptation of On the Waterfront.
 From 2007 to 2008, Morse appeared on Broadway in Conor McPherson's play The Seafarer.
 He received a Tony Award nomination for his role in the 2018 Broadway revival of The Iceman Cometh.